ourzora/zora-protocol/README.md

-# Zora Creator Contracts
+# Zora Protcool

-This repository is a monorepo for the Zora Creator Contracts
+This repository is a monorepo for the Protcol

 In it you will find: